cmrust/zippy/README.md

       -e EXPORT_PATH  specify an export path (optional) -p PASSWORD     specify a password (optional)

-Note: The Python v2.3 dependency comes from the optparse lib.
-I would switch to argparse, since optparse is now deprecated, but I'm trying to keep support out-of-the-box for older systems.
+<sub><sup>Note: The Python v2.3 dependency comes from the optparse lib.
+I would switch to argparse, since optparse is now deprecated, but I'm trying to keep support out-of-the-box for older systems.</sup></sub>